-- ☑ Who owns the radios and determines when they are on and where they are listened to? (i.e. men or women; community elders or universal access) - ☑ If there is television, where are they placed (in people's homes, in a community space, in the homes of a community leader)? - ☑ Who can afford batteries for radios and is there the capacity to obtain, for example, wind-up/solar powered radios?
+- ☑ Who owns the radios and determines when they are on and where they are listened to? (e.g. men or women; community elders or universal access) - ☑ If there are televisions, where are they placed? (e.g. in people's homes, in a community space, in the homes of a community leader) - ☑ Who can afford batteries for radios and is there the capacity to obtain, for example, wind-up/solar powered radios?